Bride left heartbroken after no one turns up to her wedding

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A bride has been left devastated after she walked down the aisle to an empty wedding reception.
+A bride claims to have been left devastated after she walked down the aisle to an empty wedding reception.

-TikTok user Kalina Marie says she had invited 75 people to the masquerade-themed event.
+Kalina Marie, who documented the whole sorry saga on TikTok, claims she had ‘digitally’ invited 75 people to the masquerade-themed event.
 However, her new husband and their son were forced to walk into the celebration in silence.

 The couple, who have been together for nine years, had been engaged for four years, but their wedding was delayed due to the pandemic.
-Finally able to celebrate, they were left disappointed at the turnout.
+Finally able to celebrate, the pair say they were left devastated at the turnout.

 Two people are seen opening the doors for the newly married couple, as another sits alone wearing a red T-Shirt on a folded chair.
 One person is seen taking photos and another appears to be performing some technical role on a laptop.
 The rest of the scene comprises empty chairs and tables decked out for the celebration.